knowledge-production/forge/collections/_workshops/README.md

-Compose workshops by unique tutorial URLs in the YAML header:
+Compose workshops by unique tutorial IDs in the YAML header:

 ```
 tutorials: